Wishing for Birds

 At times hopeful, at times despairing, her poems ruminate on all the things we come up against, even if, on occasion, it’s only ourselves.

-This poetry collection was absolutely breathtaking. ~ Alice Lippart, reviewed in The Book Castle
+This poetry collection was absolutely breathtaking, and I am left in awe. — Alice Lippart, The Book Castle

-Hewer so artfully melds her own experience with the rugged and untamed force we know as nature. ~ Logan Wood, reviewed in Tongue Tied Mag
+Hewer so artfully melds her own experience with the rugged and untamed force we know as nature. — Logan Wood, Tongue Tied Mag